ValveSoftware/openvr/docs/Driver_API_Documentation.md

 in the input profile, instead of using the skeletal input system.
 In addition, these games also tend to have hard-coded check for specific controller types within SteamVR to enable binding finger curls to their hand posing system.

-A non-exhaustive list of well-known applications that do this are provided below:

-* VRChat - Looks for `input/finger/<index/middle/ring/pinky>` trigger input components for individual finger curls on controller type of `knuckles` for `controller_type` specified in the input profile.
-* Boneworks - Looks for `input/finger/<index/middle/ring/pinky>` trigger input components for individual finger curls on controller_type of `knuckles` for `controller_type` specified in the input profile.
-* Bonelab - Looks for `input/finger/<index/middle/ring/pinky>` trigger input components for individual finger curls on controller_type of `knuckles` for `controller_type` specified in the input profile.

 While a solution to this is to expose your own devices with `knuckles` set as the controller type, this is not recommended.
 Doing this means that your devices are restricted to the inputs of the index controller, and users will see binding profiles for the index controllers in SteamVR bindings.